|Study location||Hungary, Győr|

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-One of the following indicators of English-language proficiency:
+One of the following indications of English-language proficiency:

-The total number of credits needed to complete the programme is 240 credits.
+The total number of credits needed to complete the programme is 120 credits (54 credits by compulsory courses, 30 credits by differentiated professional elective courses, 6 credits by free elective courses, 30 credits by thesis courses).
 1 credit equals one ECTS credit, and 1 credit is defined as 25 student working hours.